How to Prepare to Buy a House in One Year

 • VA Loans: If you've served our country, the Department of Veterans Affairs rewards you with this special mortgage.
 VA loans often require no down payment at all.

 • USDA Loans: Love the countryside and thinking of buying there?
 The U.S. Department of Agriculture might help you out.
-USDA loans offer low-interest mortgages eligible homebuyers who meet certain income requirements.
+USDA loans offer low-interest mortgages to eligible homebuyers who meet certain income requirements.

 • 203(k) Rehab Loans: Also backed by the FHA, these loans allow you to borrow money for both the purchase of a home and necessary renovations.